Second-order corrections to Starobinsky inflation: Observational constraints

 In the bottom graph of figure \ref{fig:nsxr-plane}, on the other hand, we fixed the parameter $\alpha _{0}$ and varied the others.
 The light red region represents the Starobinsky$ +R\square R$ model, which starts at the light red points.
 In turn, the light green region represents the complete model with $\alpha _{0}=10^{-5}$, starting at the light green points.
 As the values of $\beta _{0}$ increase, the region predicted by the model moves to the right and slightly upwards, until it crosses the region of $95\%$ C.L..
 These constraints establish a maximum value for $\beta _{0}\sim 10^{-2}$.
-In Refs. \cite {Cuzinatto:2018vjt,Castellanos:2018dub}, a similar behavior was established for the region on $n_{s}\times r_{0.002}$ plane predicted by Starobinsky$ +R\square R$ model.
+Similar results were obtained in Refs. \cite{Cuzinatto:2018vjt,Castellanos:2018dub} for the Starobinsky$+R\square R$ case.
 However, a considerable difference between our results and those in Ref. \cite{Cuzinatto:2018vjt} is checked for the constraint on the tensor-to-scalar ratio $r_{0.002}$.
 There, $r_{0.002}$ can assume larger values, so that the growth of the region predicted by the model is more accentuated.
 This difference is due to the fact that in Ref. \cite {Cuzinatto:2018vjt}, the definition for the curvature perturbation was not established properly by not making a separation of the background phase space trajectories in the tangent (adiabatic perturbation) and orthogonal (isocurvature perturbation) directions.
+On the other hand, our results are closer to those in Ref. \cite{Castellanos:2018dub}, indicating that the approach of treating the $R\square R$ term as a small perturbation is relevant and consistent.